 The Walking Dead

-‘The Walking Dead’ season 4 shambled out its 11th entry with Sunday’s “Claimed,” but how did it hold up to the comic book continuity?
-Abraham, Rosita and Eugene revealed their shocking agenda to Glenn, while Rick, Carl and Michonne faced a home invasion, so what’s next for ‘The Walking Dead’ as the fourth season continues?
+‘The Walking Dead’ season 4 shambled out its 16th and final entry with Sunday’s season finale “A,” but how did it hold up to the comic book continuity?
+Rick reunites with Daryl and makes his way to the mysterious Terminus, quickly finding that all is not as friendly as it seems, so what’s next for ‘The Walking Dead’ as the fourth season continues?

 Though it won't air until the fall, 'The Walking Dead' season 5 is already posing fans with loads of questions, especially after Sunday's season 4 finale that saw Rick's group make it to Terminus and realize a little too late what was really going on.
 Keeping in mind the events of the episode, "A," AMC upped three members of the cast to series regular roles for season 5, that of Rosita, Tara and Terminus baddie Gareth.